neozhu/PdfGeneratorApi/README.md

 - **Hide Elements**: Specify CSS selectors to hide elements in the PDF.
 - **Add Watermarks**:
   - Text or image watermarks.
-  - Image watermarks can be uploaded or referenced via URL.
+  - Image watermarks can be uploaded.
-  - Positioning options using an enum for type safety.
 - **Add Stamps**:
-  - Stamp images can be uploaded or referenced via URL.
+  - Stamp images can be uploaded.
-  - Positioning options using an enum.
 - **Swagger Integration**: Interactive API documentation and testing.
 - **API Key Authentication**: Simple API key authentication using environment variables.
 - **Containerization**: Dockerfile included for easy container deployment.